kkim321/my-summer-in-markdown/README.md

 ## Favorite Summer Memory with Friends

 My favorite memory with my friends during the summer was in my summer retreat.
 We weren't able to use our phones for 4 days, so that allowed us to just talk and hangout without any electronics.
 I enjoyed spending time with them as we bonded together and grew closer.
 We shared a lot of fun momemnts together filled with laughter as well as some sentimental moments where we vented to each other.
 Overall, I had a great time with them during those 4 days and am looking forward to my next church retreat with them!

+## Favorite Summer Food

+One of my favorite things I ate during the summer were watermelons!
+I love eating watermelons in the hot weather since it is so refreshing and really cools you down after a long day.
+I also ate a lot of ice cream and frozen yogurt because those are very good on hot days as well.
+One last food that I enjoyed eating was korean bbq since I ate a lot of that whenever I went out since it is very yummy.